LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 {: .notice}
 **Note:** The END ENGAGEMENT and TRANSFER ENGAGEMENT hotkeys are only available when you are in a conversation with a visitor.

-The agent workspace is tailored to the needs of messaging agents and was designed using feedback and requests from hundreds of messaging agents.
-It is developed for an easy plug-and-play approach and requires little to no configuration.

-There are a few configurations that brands can elect to control for the agent experience as outlined below.

-{: .notice}
-**Please note:** If you have set up these configurations for the existing agent workspace, you do not need to set them again - they will automatically apply.

 ## Managing messaging conversations